-- 19.8 The university distinguishes between minor and serious cases of academic misconduct depending on the gravity of the offence and the circumstances in which it was committed.
+- 19.10 The university distinguishes between minor and serious cases of academic misconduct depending on the gravity of the offence and the circumstances in which it was committed.
 The penalty applied in each case will be determined by the staff investigating the case, or the Academic Misconduct Panel.
-Deciding whether an offence is minor or serious is a matter of professional judgement and staff will take into account the following factors: - $\circ\;$ whether the student has previously committed academic misconduct - o level of study

-- o impact of offence on other students eg in groupwork assessments, examinations - $\circ~$ evidence that the student sought to gain unfair advantage - material impact of the academic misconduct on the quality of the work - o proportion of the assessment that has been plagiarised - whether or not critical aspects of the assessment have been plagiarised (ie key ideas central to the assessment and associated learning outcomes) - credit value and weighting of the assessment. - 19.9 Minor academic misconduct presents a minimal threat to the integrity of the assessment process and may be the result of a student's poor understanding of referencing or academic practice.
-Minor academic misconduct will normally incur one or more of the penalties listed in Section 19.45(a-d). - 19.10 Serious academic misconduct presents a significant threat to the integrity of the assessment process, and may reflect evidence that the student has knowingly contravened regulations.
-Serious academic misconduct will incur one or more of the penalties listed in Section 19.45(d-h). - 19.11 Where academic misconduct has been admitted or proven on one occasion, a second instance of academic misconduct by that student will normally be treated as serious. - 19.12 In any instance where the academic misconduct appears to be serious, then the formal investigation procedure below must be followed.
+Deciding whether an offence is minor or serious is a matter of professional judgement and staff will take into account the following factors: - o whether the student has previously committed academic misconduct - level of study - o impact of offence on other students eg in groupwork assessments, examinations - o evidence that the student sought to gain unfair advantage - o material impact of the academic misconduct on the quality of the work - o proportion of the assessment that has been plagiarised - whether or not critical aspects of the assessment have been plagiarised (ie key ideas central to the assessment and associated learning outcomes) - o credit value and weighting of the assessment. - 19.11 Minor academic misconduct presents a minimal threat to the integrity of the assessment process and may be the result of a student's poor understanding of referencing or academic practice.
+Minor academic misconduct will normally incur one or more of the penalties listed in Section 19.57(a-d) or 19.61(a-c). - 19.12 Serious academic misconduct presents a significant threat to the integrity of the assessment process, and may reflect evidence that the student has knowingly contravened regulations.
+Serious academic misconduct will incur one or more of the penalties listed in Section 19.57(d-i) or 19.61(d-i). - 19.13 Where academic misconduct has been admitted or proven on one occasion, a second instance of academic misconduct by that student will normally be treated as serious. - 19.14 In any instance where the academic misconduct appears to be serious, then the formal investigation procedure below must be followed.

-PROCEDURES FOR INVESTIGATION OF ALLEGED ACADEMIC MISCONDUCT
+PROCEDURES FOR INVESTIGATION OF ALLEGED ACADEMIC MISCONDUCT (TAUGHT PROVISION)